Kanomace/Kanomace.github.io/index.md

 - Internet of Things
 - IoT-enabled home

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the Machine Learning and its applications in Industrial IoT.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My current research is focused on addressing the real-world challenges encountered by **artificial intelligence**.
+I am particularly interested in the application of **machine learning** in Industrial **IoT** and smart **sensors**.
+In the future, cutting-edge technologies in artificial intelligence and IoT will have a constructive impact on people's lives.
+I am eager to contribute my skills to this significant endeavor and enhance societal well-being.

 <br>